MoonTory/express-auth-boilerplate/README.md

 # Express REST Auth Boilerplate
-> This is a boilerplate project, providing a scalable REST Express API utilizing production ready practices, providing basic authentication.
+> This is a boilerplate project, providing a scalable REST Express API utilizing production ready practices, with basic authentication.

 ![](./misc/header.png)